API integration can often be like a story about four people named Everybody, Somebody, Anybody, and Nobody. As you may know, the story goes like this:

 APIs are great, but you need API experts, too

-As discussed, from an integration perspective most APIs are great, they really are.
-For an integration expert, they provide a clear, safe and structured way to work with each system.
+As discussed, from an integration perspective, most APIs are great.
+They really are.
+For an integration experts, they provide a clear, safe, and structured way to work with each system.
 However, do not expect that everyone is an integration expert, most of us are not.
 So, in addition to having an API integration platform, you should always make sure that you have expert resources available that can help build the API integration when needed.
+Alternatively, you can partner with integration experts like Youredi, who will help you with all your API-related challenges.